 This is a very common habit to get into, one I certainly fell for.
 We have tired and worn nerves that make our skin feel tingly, tense and we can become irritable.
 We also have a tired worn out mind that makes thinking slow and we feel odd and spaced out.
 None of these you can change by fighting against them, just allow and give them space.
 I was once walking into town and doing the usual, trying to control and suppress how I felt, I must control this, keep it under wraps, make it better.

-That episode taught me that I needed to learn to switch from me and stop trying to control or suppress how I felt, it was not important and was only leading me to feel more detached than ever.
-I needed outward things to take up my attention and not waste so much time on me
+That episode taught me that I needed to learn to switch my focus off me by no longer trying to control or suppress how I felt, it was not important and was only leading me to feel more detached than ever.
+I needed outward things to take up my attention and not waste so much time on me.

 Question 2: Do you ever avoid things that bring these feelings on?

 I would avoid going into crowded places in case I felt overwhelmed.
 This changed and I went towards them with a ‘so what’ attitude.
-I would feel a little overwhelmed as expected and feel the need to escape, but I never did, I would not be bluffed into running away from a feeling.
-My life that was becoming narrower and narrower was now beginning to broaden and I realised more was less, the more anxiety I felt, the less it came in the future, to lose my fear I had to feel it and see it through and really see it for what it was, unmask the bogey man that was holding me back.
-Everytime I felt anxious or overwhlemed it had a peak and would always die down, if I had not gone towards and through these feelings I would have never found this out.
+I would feel a little overwhelmed, as expected and feel the need to escape, but I never did, I would not be bluffed into running away from a feeling.
+My life that was becoming narrower and narrower was now beginning to broaden and I realised more was less, the more anxiety I felt, the less it came in the future.
+To lose my fear, I had to feel it and see it through and really see it for what it was, unmask the bogey man that was holding me back.
+Everytime I felt anxious or overwhelmed, it had a peak and would always die down, if I had not gone towards and through these feelings I would have never found this out.
 This realisation broadened my life and I began to build up my confidence to do more and more.

 Question 3: Is your whole day consumed with getting better?